aws/eks-anywhere-build-tooling/projects/kubernetes-sigs/metrics-server/README.md

     --query 'addons[0].addonVersions[0].addonVersion' \
     --output text
     ```
 2. For updating HELM_GIT_TAG, monitor [upstream releases](https://github.com/kubernetes-sigs/metrics-server/releases) and changelogs and when to bump the tag.
-Reach out to @jonathanmeier5 if you have any questions.